Onychomycosis (Toenail Fungus)

 5. Results Are Not Immediate – Even though the fungus is reduced following the laser nail treatment, the toenail’s appearance will not change for some time.
 It takes about 12-24 months for the nail to grow out completely and return to a normal, healthy looking nail.
 However, there is a cosmetic restoration procedure performed in the office directly over the existing nail to immediately return a healthy looking appearance to the nail.
 As the cosmetic nail grows out, the new healthy nail grows in with no obvious change in appearance.
 The procedure takes about 15-60 minutes (depending on how many toenails you would like to have done) and is painless.

 When considering laser treatment for fungal toenails, it is important to evaluate all options based on the severity of the case.
 However, the sooner it is treated, the better the results will be.
-Schedule an appointment with one of our podiatrists and see if Laser Therapy is right for you!
+Schedule an appointment with one of our podiatrists for toenail fungus laser treatment Philadelphia and see if Laser Therapy is right for you!

 Is Laser Therapy For Toenail Fungus Safe for Me?